- What is this conference about?

 - Is there food available at the conference?

-- There’s a restaurant in the hotel, and there are fast food and pizza places, and other restaurants within 5 miles.
+- There’s a restaurants in the resort, and there are other restaurants within 5 miles.

 - There are also nearby copy shops, drug stores, and anything else we could think of looking for.